 A good text analytics tool will present much more information than the simple table above.
 It will let us drill into the data, so we can see exactly what our members are saying about the topics.
 It should also let us use other information about our members.
 For example, if we know the gender of each member, we can look at how the women’s opinion of the showers differs from the men.

 A verbatim analysis or text analytics tool can also guide you to remedial action to improve your sentiment ratings.
-For example, the Ascribe CX Inspector product can produce a report like this:
+For example, the Ascribe CX Inspector product can provide the new information from this analysis in a report like this: